Police crisis intervention team: Hamilton

 The Hamilton Police Service is the first police service in Canada to implement all three models of crisis intervention programs.
 The Crisis Response Unit implements the MCIT and MCRRT models as the Mobile Rapid Response Team, while the COAST model is implemented by the COAST and Social Navigator teams.
 It is claimed that following the implementation of the COAST program, arrest rates for persons in crisis fell from 66% to 25% and on average, police officers saved 580 hours per year.

 Vancouver

 The Vancouver Police Department has implemented the MCIT model using Car 87 since 1978.
 The COAST model is implemented through both the Assertive Community Treatment Team (ACT) and the Assertive Outreach Team (AOT).
-The ACT is composed primarily of mental health professionals, and provides social services for patients with high-risk or long-term mental health issues.
-The AOT provides support to patients with mental health issues as they leave detention in hospital or jail.
+The ACT is composed primarily of mental health professionals and provides social services for patients with high-risk or long-term mental health issues.
+The AOT provides support to patients with mental health issues as they leave detention in a hospital or jail.